stephenrdoyle/LSHTM_ParasiteGenomics/Module_1_Artemis.md

  A small start-up window will appear (see below).
 The directory Module_3_Artemis contains all files you will need for this module.
  Now follow the sequence of numbers to load up the Salmonella Typhi chromosome sequence.
- Ask a demonstrator for help if you have any problems.
+ Ask an instructor for help if you have any problems.

 ![](images/module1_image1.png)